Fact-checked by the Snapmessages editorial team

 Run a mobile security scan using Malwarebytes or Lookout

 Download Malwarebytes for Android from the Google Play Store or Lookout Security from the Apple App Store.
 Run a full device scan.
 Both apps are free for basic scanning.
-If threats are detected, follow the app’s removal instructions exactly — do not manually delete suspicious apps first, as some stalkerware variants attempt to reinstall themselves if not removed through a proper security tool.
+When threats are detected, follow the app’s removal instructions exactly, do not manually delete suspicious apps first, as some stalkerware variants attempt to reinstall themselves if not removed through a proper security tool.

 -